MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 - Fairness in the Eyes of the Data: Certifying Machine-Learning Models. [[paper]](https://arxiv.org/abs/2009.01534)
   - Shahar Segal, Yossi Adi, Benny Pinkas, Carsten Baum, Chaya Ganesh, Joseph Keshet.
+  - Key Word: Fairness; Privacy.
   - Digest: We present a framework that allows to certify the fairness degree of a model based on an interactive and privacy-preserving test.
 The framework verifies any trained model, regardless of its training process and architecture.
 Thus, it allows us to evaluate any deep learning model on multiple fairness definitions empirically.

 ### Fairness: 2019

 - Training individually fair ML models with Sensitive Subspace Robustness. [[paper]](https://arxiv.org/abs/1907.00020) [[code]](https://github.com/IBM/sensitive-subspace-robustness)
   - Mikhail Yurochkin, Amanda Bower, Yuekai Sun. *ICLR 2020*
+  - Key Word: Distributionally Robust Optimization.
   - Digest: We consider training machine learning models that are fair in the sense that their performance is invariant under certain sensitive perturbations to the inputs.
 For example, the performance of a resume screening system should be invariant under changes to the gender and/or ethnicity of the applicant.
 We formalize this notion of algorithmic fairness as a variant of individual fairness and develop a distributionally robust optimization approach to enforce it during training.

 ## Uncertainty

 ### Uncertainty: 2019

+- Your Classifier is Secretly an Energy Based Model and You Should Treat it Like One. [[paper]](https://arxiv.org/abs/1912.03263) [[code]](https://github.com/wgrathwohl/JEM)
+  - Will Grathwohl, Kuan-Chieh Wang, Jörn-Henrik Jacobsen, David Duvenaud, Mohammad Norouzi, Kevin Swersky. *ICLR 2020*
+  - Key Word: Energy-Based Model; Calibration; Adversarial Robustness; Out-of-Distribution Detection.
+  - Digest: Within this framework, standard discriminative architectures may beused and the model can also be trained on unlabeled data.
+We demonstrate that energy based training of the joint distribution improves calibration, robustness, andout-of-distribution detection while also enabling our models to generate samplesrivaling the quality of recent GAN approaches.

 - Can You Trust Your Model's Uncertainty?
 Evaluating Predictive Uncertainty Under Dataset Shift. [[paper]](https://arxiv.org/abs/1906.02530) [[code]](https://github.com/google-research/google-research/tree/master/uq_benchmark_2019)
   - Yaniv Ovadia, Emily Fertig, Jie Ren, Zachary Nado, D Sculley, Sebastian Nowozin, Joshua V. Dillon, Balaji Lakshminarayanan, Jasper Snoek. *NeurIPS 2019*